brienna/world-around-you/README.md

 - GitHub serves large files with a lag.
 In this demo, videos are large files.
 For optimal performance, download and run locally.

-## Bugs to fix
-- Closing fullscreen on the third component, because the text will not resize properly.
-- Leaving text in the search bar, because it will overlap with the search icon.
-- Non-responsive web components.